 - Computer skills

 What Employers Look for in the Hiring Process:

 1. Difficulty in comprehension:

-All companies want to hire employees who have good comprehension skills and are immediately able to understand whatever is told to them.
-In the business world employers rarely have the time to say the same thing twice.
+All companies want to hire employees who have excellent comprehension skills and are immediately able to understand them.
+In the business world, employers rarely have the time to say the same thing twice.

 Once they give an order they usually expect it to get done immediately.
 It is for this reason that employers watch out for this red flag when interviewing potential candidates on board.
-Comprehension skills are something which are an absolute must for any corporate job.
+Comprehension skills are something that is an absolute must for any corporate job.

 2. Low attention span:

-In order to bag a job in a big company you need to have a proper attention span.
+To bag a job in a big company, you need to have a proper attention span.
 If at any point in time your attention wavers during the interview you can be sure that the interviewer is going to pick up on this.

 So ensure that you pay extra attention to anything which is told to you so that you do not let a good employment opportunity just slip through your fingers for no reason at all.